project-kimera/kimera/docs/OPENSOURCES.md

 This document describes the licenses of third-party open source software used in this project.

 # Kimera
- ## Kimera, Kimera.Data, Kimera.IO, Kimera,Network
+ ## Kimera, Kimera.Data, Kimera.IO, Kimera.Network
  * MIT License
  * Copyright ⓒ 2021 Kimera Contributors